polterguy/phosphorusfive-dox/chapter-4.md

 The `/body` iterator that follows, will filter away all nodes not matching the name of *"body"*.
 Resulting in that we've now created a reference to only the **[body]** node, as an argument to our **[eval-x]** invocation.
 So our above expression, hence *"points*" to our **[body]** node.
 This means that our `eval-x` invocation, will forward evaluate the expression found in our **[body]** node.

 To *"forward evaluate"* an expression, simply means evaluating it, and exchanging the expression, with a constant being the value of whatever the expression points to.
 Hence, after our **[eval-x]** invocation is done executing, our **[body]** node, will no longer contain an expression, but the constant result of the expression.
-This is a trick often applied in Phosphorus Five when passing in arguments to Active Events.
+This is a trick often applied in Phosphorus Five when passing in arguments to Active Events. **[eval-x]** is an Active Event you will be using a lot in your own code.

 #### Conceptualizing expressions